graulund/pyramid/README.md

 5. Run `node pyramid.js` from the project directory to start the server
 6. Open your browser and navigate to the hostname and port you defined in step 3 (usually `localhost:54335`)

+First time you open the page, you're gonna have to log in with the default password, which currently is `LUL`.
+Please change it after logging in, if this is a publically available instance, as anyone with the password can chat on your behalf, or change the password.

 ## License
 The whole thing is licensed under the MIT License.
 In short, use it however you like, as long as you credit me.